5 Most Critical Security Risks on Drupal 8

 But nothing is perfect, and Drupal has some serious vulnerabilities that can cause great damage, if you are not careful.

-Today we are going to list 5 of the most critical website security risks on Drupal 8, in order to make sure that you’re aware of every possible danger and that you know how to avoid it.
+Today Drupal help team is going to list 5 of the most critical website security risks on Drupal 8, in order to make sure that you’re aware of every possible danger and that you know how to avoid it.

 Drupal 8’s Security Risks